 These trades impact exchange rates because there is more money circulating in different economies.
 Since about 88% of the world trade is in US dollars, most exchange rate calculations are compared to this currency.

-What are the different kinds of exchange rates?
+What are the different types of exchange rates?

-There are two different kinds of exchange rates to be aware of around the world: flexible and fixed exchange rates.
+There are two different types of exchange rates to be aware of around the world: flexible and fixed exchange rates:

 Flexible exchange rates